Archive for the 'Society' Category

 Looks like the “Day Without a Gay” civil rights protest intended to send a message to the country about the importance of gay employees and consumers…had no effect whatsoever.
 Thus the congenitally counterproductive leadership of the gay rights movement can notch another embarrassing disaster onto their totem pole of failure.

 Why can’t this movement find effective leadership?
-Flippantly shirking your presumably safe job for political messaging, when people of all sexual orientations are struggling to find jobs, was no way to inspire national sympathy for the cause.
+Flippantly shirking your presumably safe job for political messaging, when people of all sexual orientations are , was no way to inspire national sympathy for the cause.
 Would it not have been more logical and positive to have a ‘day with twice the gay’?
 Say, encouraging gay Americans to double their daily purchasing, or work twice as hard?

 Sphere: Related Content